vishvAsa/jyotiSham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 (i) Tithi and nakṣatra to be calculated according to Sūrya Siddhānta and not according to modern correct method. (ii) Dr̥ksiddha calculations to be taken only for eclipse purposes. (iii) Single calendar for the whole of India may be adopted for dating purposes and not for religious purposes, and this calendar is also unnecessary if we take the present English calendar for dating purposes.

 ## 12. Shri Ambhujprasad P. Shulet
-Mersakasan's Chawk, Ghodhandur Road, Jogeswari, Bombay.
+Merśakasan's Chawk, Ghodhandur Road, Jogeswari, Bombay.
 Letter dated 1.
 3. 53.

 (i) Favours adoption of Vikrama Samyat. (ii) Starting month as Kārtika śuklapakṣa. (iii) śuklapakṣa first, krṣṇapaksa second in each month.